Was the greatest English writer of all time a secret Roman Catholic?

 This alone (and, again, there are scores of similar passages) may prove nothing, but it is suggestive that the faith of his youth stayed with Shakespeare throughout his life and may be seen in his mature work.

-And now from Rome’s Venerable English College (a Catholic seminary founded when Shakespeare was fifteen) comes evidence that Will was a student there – or at least that he visited.
+And now from Rome’s Venerable English College (the Catholic seminary founded when Shakespeare was fifteen) comes evidence that Will was a student there – or at least that he visited.
 As the headline in the London Telegraph proclaimed (12/22/09): “Shakespeare was a ‘secret Catholic’ new exhibition shows”.

 To be sure, this new evidence will be considered by some to be sketchy at best, indicating only that some signatures found in late sixteenth-century records may be Shakespeare’s.
 Or it may prove that, while in his twenties, one of the greatest literary artists of all time was secretly studying in a Roman seminary.
 The other signatures, “Sh(akespeare from Strat)ford (in the diocese) of Chester” and “William the Clerk from Stratford,” may be more compelling, but rather like those who continue to insist that Alger Hiss was not a Soviet spy, some invested in Shakespeare’s supposed secular humanism will never accept any contradictory evidence.
 But one Shakespeare scholar now does.
 His German biographer, Hildegard Hammerschmidt-Hummel, told the Times of London that she has “come to the conclusion that Shakespeare was a Catholic and that his religion is the key to understanding his life and work.”